smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

 I have the Arduino converting the [hd44780 cursor movement codes](http://www.dinceraydin.com/lcd/commands.htm) into [ANSI terminal codes](http://ascii-table.com/ansi-escape-sequences.php).
 This can work very well, but it means that we can't use the standard Arduino serial console.
 Instead we have to connect with a terminal program, using a command like `screen /dev/cu.arduinoserial 115200`.

 {% include gallery.html gallery_id="z680-arduino-serial" %}

+It was a little difficult to find an Arduino SPI slave example, as it is not part of the default Serial library for the platform.
+When I manipulate the knobs and buttons on the control pod, it's fun to see the information being updated on my computer.

 #### Next steps & code
 Code for this project is available as a [GitHub repository](https://github.com/smartperson/Logitech-Z680-LCD-Translator).
 I'll add a README shortly.